sambanova/ai-starter-kit/README.md

 <tr>
 <td width="20%"><a href="agent_workflows/README.md">Agents with Langraph</a></td>
 <td width="40%"> This kit demonstrates two types of agentic pipelines using LangGraph and SambaNova Systems APIs.
-One pipeline consists of a complex, Corrective RAG with Codegen that can answer singular or compound questions, with or without math.
-The other agentic pipeline, Corrective Rag Team, demonstrates how to orchestrate agents or teams of agents via a pipeline supervisor.
-It uses a Corrective RAG team and a Corrective Web Search team. </td>
+One pipeline consists of a complex, Corrective RAG with Codegen.
+The other agentic pipeline, Corrective Rag Team, demonstrates how to orchestrate agents or teams of agents via a pipeline supervisor. </td>
 <td width="20%"> SambaNova Cloud, SambaStudio</td>
 <td width="20%"> Advanced AI Capabilities </td>
 </tr>